metalsmith/metalsmith/Readme.md

 ## Metadata API

 Add metadata to your files to access these build features.

+#### mode

+Set the mode of the file.
 For example,

 ```
-cleanup.sh
+$ cat cleanup.sh

 --
 mode: 0764
 --

 rm -rf build/
 ```

 would be built with user executable permissions.

-#### mode

-Set the mode of the file

 ## License